 Volunteers are the heart and soul of our service because they give so generously of their time.
-We are deeply invested in our community and are delighted to see this support returned through the community members who volunteer at our hospice program.
+We are deeply invested in our community and are delighted to see this support returned through the community members who volunteer at our hospice care program.

 Our volunteers are truly “called” to this work.
 They often say that they receive more than they give.
 It is certainly an honor to assist the seriously ill and their families during this very tender passage.